-- It started by what must have looked like two huge Waterfalls, on either sides of the path.
+- It started by what must have looked like two huge Waterfalls, on either side of the path.

 - As the journey began, the People of Israel were fleeing away from their old managers, who had unrealistic demands from them.
 They felt like slaves!

-- In the beginning of the journey, there was no time to prepare food or anything.
+- At the beginning of the journey, there was no time to prepare food or anything.
 They slept on the floor in tabernacles (temporary houses, kind of like sleeping in the office).

 - And they ate leavened bread (kind of like ordering Pizza?)

 - After a while, although the journey was very rough, they had ample food (Manna and Quail from heaven)

 - It was hard being led towards the Promised Land, so leadership used (what seemed like) miracles to convince people to continue.